gkssk925/Premium/our-LSTMClassifier/README.md

 ---
+All works were commited by Hyojin Kim.
-Text Classification baed on LSTM on R8 Dataset-[pytorch implementation]
+Text Classification baed on LSTM on tesing environmnet document.
 ---

 ### 1. Details of file fold: